top of page

 What vaccine is used?

-JYNNEOS is a vaccine indicated for prevention of MPX disease.
-It is administered as two dose injection under the skin in the forearm at least four weeks apart.
-People who receive JYNNEOS are not considered vaccinated until 2 weeks after they receive the second dose of the vaccine.
+JYNNEOS is a vaccine indicated for prevention of MPOX disease.
+It is administered as two dose subcutaneous (under the skin) injection at least four weeks apart.
+People who receive JYNNEOS are not considered fully vaccinated until 2 weeks after they receive the second dose of the vaccine.

 Is the vaccine effective?

-Smallpox and monkeypox vaccines are effective at protecting people against MPX when given before exposure to MPX.
-Experts also believe that vaccination after a MPX exposure may help prevent the disease or make it less severe.
+Smallpox and monkeypox vaccines are effective at protecting people against MPOX when given before exposure to MPOX.
+Experts also believe that vaccination after a MPOX exposure may help prevent the disease or make it less severe.

 According to the US Food & Drug Administration, Jynneos is indicated for prevention of smallpox and monkeypox disease in adults.
 However, since no vaccine is 100 percent effective, it is important for individuals to reduce their risk of potential exposures to monkeypox both before and after being vaccinated.